stanvdm/stanvdm.github.io/f/blog-posts/pygame-basics-at-high-school.md

 # PyGame and Python Basics
 As a pr event, fellow student [Bram Lahousse](https://lahoussebram.github.io/) and I decided to give a lecture about the basics of PyGame and Python at the high school we went to, [Sint-Jozefscollege Torhout](https://www.sintjozefscollegetorhout.be/).
-We met our old math and Windows Server teachers, and were allowed to teach the final year studens in the same course we attended.
+We met our old math and Windows Server teachers, and were allowed to teach the final year students in the same course we attended.
 This used to be called Informatica Beheer.

 ## Idea and preparations
 To find an idea for the subject of the lecture, Bram and I looked back to what subjects and lectures we did and didn't enjoy back in high school.
-We wanted a very practical lecture where the students could code along and we wanted a subject that would be enticing to a large portion of the audience.
-So we decided to code a simple game, step by step, allowing the students to code along.
+We wanted a very practical lecture where the students could code along, and we wanted a subject that would be enticing to a large portion of the audience.
+So, we decided to code a simple game, step by step, allowing the students to code along.

 The high school teacher told us we had to assume the students didn't know any Python.
 So the first part of the lecture had to be a Python basics course.
 Bram handled this part.